 Evelyn Ng talks about her life with Daniel Negreanu at the pool

 Toronto home games

 Despite his hustling skills, Daniel Negreanu did not always have a comfortable bankroll to fall back on, and describes going broke on numerous occasions.
 The stepping stones between being bankrolled and being broke started in his hometown of Toronto.
 Despite being meticulous in taking notes of his wins and losses, not to mention expenses, and also grading his sessions based on how he felt he played – the fledgling pro still didn’t adhere to proper bankroll management in his early days.
 He built and rebuilt his bankroll playing Limit Holdem in private games, often in a club called Check&Raise.
 When one of the fish at that game decided to open his own poker club however, the regs followed him there, despite the place being a serious step down from their former club.
-Even that, provided a poker lesson for Negreanu, who learned that as a pro, you have to let the fish choose the game and venue.
+However, that gave Negreanu a poker lesson, who learned that as a pro, you have to let the fish choose the game and venue.

 Despite the competition to win in these card rooms or in the Canadian-based casinos, there was still a hint of friendship between those that played, as shown by the robbery that took place in a card room that Negreanu was playing in one night.
 With no jewellery on him and only casino chips rather than cash, he was unable to comply with the robbers who requested that all the players put their cash and valuables in front of them.
 The man next to him quickly skimmed some cash off his own pile and placed it in front of Negreanu before the robbers noticed, thus saving him from a possible beating.